How a Spendthrift Trust Can Protect Your Heirs From Themselves

 Limitations on Self-Designated Spendthrift Trusts

 If this great protection from creditors exists, why not simply create a spendthrift trust and name yourself beneficiary?
-Great question.
 For public policy reasons, most states won't allow this.
 There are some exceptions, specifically the Alaska Trust, but you need to contact a qualified attorney for guidance.
-The notion of self-settled asset protection trusts, as they are often known, is still relatively new.